 Toyota's luxury division launched its first convertible — a sport-luxury 2+2 coupe with a retractable steel roof — as a 2002 model.
 In 2006, the car received a fairly thorough going-over that included a new front fascia, a revised instrument panel and a new transmission.

 In 2007, fewer changes are on tap; the addition of driver and front-passenger knee airbags, a few new colors and a single-bladed front windshield wiper are the highlights.

 Instead of a fabric top, the SC 430 features a hardtop that retracts in less than 25 seconds.
 Created with a low roofline and sleek profile, the design was subjected to wind testing to ensure it met Lexus' standards for noise, vibration and harshness.
 A fully independent suspension uses double wishbones.
 High-intensity-discharge headlights and fog lights are standard.
-For 2006, the headlights gain an Adaptive Front Lighting System that automatically swivels the lights several degrees for better illumination around curves.
+An Adaptive Front Lighting System automatically swivels the lights several degrees for better illumination around curves.

 Considered a 2+2 coupe, the SC 430 has a tiny backseat that's intended mainly for luggage, which is helpful considering the sliver-shaped trunk.
 Rear legroom is nearly nonexistent.
 Cargo volume totals 8.8 cubic feet, but installing run-flat tires and deleting the spare yields a tad more space.